Game Preview: Bears vs. Wolf Pack, 7 p.m.

 Hershey Bears News Release

-(Hershey, PA) - The Hershey Bears continue the 2025-26 season, presented by Penn State Health, as they host the opening of their four-game season series with the Hartford Wolf Pack at GIANT Center.
+(Hershey, PA) - The Hershey Bears continue the 2025-26 season, presented by Penn State Health, as they face the Hartford Wolf Pack for the second time in a week at GIANT Center.

 Tonight's Promotions: